tobyqin/testcube/README.md

 1. Deploy a TestCube server.
 2. Install TestCube client to upload test results files. (*.xml)
-3. View and analyze runs from TestCube website.
+3. Review and analyze results from TestCube website.

-TestCube is built on Python, but it does not limit clients and users are must on Python.
+TestCube is built on Python, but it does not limit clients and users are Python-required.

 ### Project Links